 Because the new Scamp and Yellowmouth Grouper complex will be established within this amendment, stock determination criteria, including OY, must be developed in accordance with the Magnuson-Stevens Act.
-When selecting the preferred OY, the Council acknowledged the uncertainty in landings estimates for scamp and yellowmouth grouper but noted that scientific uncertainty had been accounted for within the P (probability of overfishing) calculations and therefore selected Preferred Alternative 4.
+When selecting the preferred OY, the Council acknowledged the uncertainty in landings estimates for scamp and yellowmouth grouper but noted that scientific uncertainty had been appropriately accounted for and the 5% buffer between OY and the MSY would account for social, economic, and biological factors and therefore selected Preferred Alternative 4.
 The Council felt that this OY value was sufficient to account for management uncertainty while helping to increase social and economic benefits for fishermen.